 We must always:

-— Be compassionate towards those who find themselves in the news, especially when they are children, victims of sex crimes, or unable to give consent.
+— Be cautious about identifying and be compassionate towards those who find themselves in the news, especially when they are children, victims of sex crimes, or unable to give consent.

-Monsters and Critics embraces diversity and different voices, both through the stories we choose to write and the people we hire.
+Monsters and Critics embraces diversity and different voices, and aims to do this both through the stories we choose to write and the people we hire.

-We aim to seek out those people who are less heard in our society and give them a platform to present their views, and
+We aim to seek out those people who are less heard in our society and give them a platform to present their views.

 Corrections policy and practice